deepgreenAN/plyr-rs/README.md

 }
 ```

-## Cdn
+## CDN
-You can uee the cdn for reducing the bundle size of js snippets.
+You can use the cdn for reducing the bundle size of js snippets.
 ```html
 <script src="https://cdn.plyr.io/3.7.3/plyr.polyfilled.js"></script>
 ```